Fair warning: there are exactly 500 lifetime spots in this round. When

 03

-Practice & boxing builds reaction and defensive
+Practice & boxing builds defensive habits.

-habits.
-Arena is the training lab—deeper and
+Arena is the deep training lab—all included,

 Guard